-You have a colleague or loved one who you think deserves an honour from the Queen but don’t know how to go about it?
+You have a colleague or loved one who you think deserves an honour from the Queen and a trip to Buckingham Palace but don’t know how to go about it?

 Here are our five quick steps showing how to get an MBE:

 Don't have the time or writing skills for that?
 No problem.

 That’s why Bayleaf Honours exists.

 We are 100% focused on Queen’s Honours and we don’t work on business or export awards.
 Our services are fully dedicated for THIS.